 2. Customer loyalty is everything

 It takes a while, and it certainly doesn’t come for free.
-Build relationships with your customer to secure your future as well as being able to plan your hours more flexibly.
+Build relationships with your customers so you can rely on their custom and plan your hours more flexibly.
 In the beginning you’re adapting to your customers – but in the end, your customers adapt to you.
-Remember that building relationships with your customers is ultimately an investment in your own financial future.
+Remember that building relationships is ultimately an investment in your own financial future.

 Always ask yourself what your customers would find interesting.

 You know your customers best – use that knowledge.
 Offer them samples of new products and suggest new hair styles that match their personalities and preferences.
 Nabeelah just got a new blond-me range.
-It’s perfect because most of her customers are blonde.
-Try to make each and every one of your customers feel special.
+It’s perfect because most of her clients are blonde.
+Find out what treatments are best for your specific customers and try to make each individual feel special.